TFphoenix/university-manager/README.md

 # MIP (Programming Environments and Tools)<br>2019 Project

 ## General information
-This is an application realized using JavaFX for the "Programming Environments and Tools" subject project in my second university year at Transylvania University of Brașov, Romania (2019).
+This is my first application realized using JavaFX.
+It was made for the "Programming Environments and Tools" subject project in my second university year at Transylvania University of Brașov, Romania (2019).

 ## Purpose
 The purpose was to realize a desktop application meant to handle most of the general functionalities needed into an university by a student, professor, secretary and administrator (ie. managing grades, seeing personal info, offering scholarships, etc.).
 For this project Java language was a requirement.
 We also needed to use a database provider in order to ensure persistency.